Blog>Cost Guides>Shower installation: Cost breakdown 2025

 Key features:

-- The average time to install a digital shower is around four to eight hours.
+The average time to install a digital shower is around four to eight hours.
 Surface-mounted units are generally quicker to install.
 It will take longer to install a concealed unit

-- Connects to your home’s hot and cold water supplies
+Connects to your home’s hot and cold water supplies

-- Options are available for all types of water systems or boilers
+Options are available for all types of water systems or boilers

-- Some are compatible with other smart home devices
+Some are compatible with other smart home devices

-- Well-suited for homeowners who want to add tech to their bathroom
+Well-suited for homeowners who want to add tech to their bathroom

 Still on the fence about what type of shower is right for you and your budget?
 Our shower buying guide helps you weigh up the pros and cons of each style.

-Shower panel prices
+Shower panel installation cost

-Shower panels offer a cost-effective, hygienic, and low-maintenance alternative to tiles.
 The cost of shower panels will vary depending on their size, what they’re made from, and whether there are any custom design elements.

-- Acrylic shower panels – Can cost as little as £55 per panel (1000mm)
+Acrylic shower panels: Can cost as little as £55 per panel (1000mm)

-- Custom-fit or larger panels (typically 1200mm) – You can pay anything up to £500 per panel
+Custom-fit or larger panels (typically 1200mm): You can pay anything up to £500 per panel

-- New moisture-resistant plasterboard – Before applying the panels, your existing plasterboard might need replacing if it’s water-damaged.
+New moisture-resistant plasterboard: Before applying the panels, your existing plasterboard might need replacing if it's water-damaged.
 This costs around £200

-Shower tiling prices
+Shower tiling costs

 Tiling a shower enclosure can add flair and personality to your bathroom.
 But it can be pricey depending on your chosen style and the volume needed.
-To give you a general steer, the average cost to fully tile the walls and floors of a bathroom is £800 - £1,200 and will take three – four days.

-Before forking out for a whole new shower, have you considered replacing parts instead?
 You will be amazed at the difference a new showerhead can make to your morning splash.
 Meanwhile, a new shower tray with fresh silicone sealant can spruce up a tired-looking shower.

 Wondering what the cost to replace a shower tray and enclosure is?
 Let's break down the costs: